-- Place a rubber plate on the intake flange. - Let the vacuum pump run for a few minutes.

-• Make sure that the oil level still lies in the target circle of the oil sight glasses.
+- Place a rubber plate on the intake flange. - Let the vacuum pump run for a few minutes. - Stop the vacuum pump and wait a few minutes. - Make sure that the oil level still lies between the MIN and MAX markings on the oil sight glasses.

-If the oil level is below the target circle:
+If the oil level is below the MIN marking (Booster):